About Help FAQ

 The nomenclature

-The following nomenclature has been approved by the Committee on Standardized Genetic Nomenclature for Mice.
-The aim was to provide short symbols that distinguish different substrains when they are abbreviated from the frequently long and complicated substrain symbols, either in common usage or in manuscripts.
+The following nomenclature is approved by the International Committee on Standardized Genetic Nomenclature for Mice.
+The aim is to provide short symbols that distinguish different substrains when they are abbreviated from the frequently long and complicated substrain symbols, either in common usage or in manuscripts.
 The nomenclature is based on the substrains identified and defined in terms of microsatellite markers by Simpson et al., (1997).
-A letter and a number have been introduced in front of the slash that identifies each of the substrains.
-The letter is either P, S, T or X indicating whether it is a "Parental", "Steel", "Ter" (i.e. susceptible to teratomas) or a genetically-contaminated "X" substrain, respectively.
-A number will be used to differentiate between substrains within each grouping, working from left to right in Fig. 2 of Simpson et al (1997).
-All existing substrain symbols and gene symbols have been retained.
-The only change was the introduction of a letter and a number in front of the slash.
-A genuine congenic strain such as 129/Re-Lama2dy will take the strain designation of its partner, i.e. it will be designated 129P1/Re-Lama2dy.
-This nomenclature change is equivalent to that used to distinguish between RIII and RIIIS, where the latter differs substantially from the former.
+A letter and a number in front of the slash now identify each of the substrains.
+The letter is either P, S, T or X indicating whether it is a "Parental," "Steel," "Ter" (i.e., susceptible to teratomas), or a genetically-contaminated "X" substrain, respectively.
+A number is used to differentiate between substrains within each grouping, working from left to right in Fig. 2 of Simpson et al., (1997).
+All existing substrain symbols and gene symbols are retained.
+The only change is the introduction of a letter and a number in front of the slash.

 Table 1 shows the nomenclature for each substrain.
-Note that 129/Sv (JR0094), which exists as frozen embryos and has been discovered to be heterozygous at many loci, has not been included on this list as it is clearly not an inbred strain.
-129/SvEms-Ter+/J (002065) and 129/SvEms-Ter+ (JR2064) are presumed to be genetically identical.
+Note that 129/Sv (JR000094), which exists as frozen embryos and was discovered to be heterozygous at many loci, is not included on this list as it is clearly not an inbred strain.
+129/SvEms-Ter+/J (JR002065) and 129/SvEms-Ter+ (JR002064) are presumed to be genetically identical.

 References